Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: A New Framework for Tracking Machine Learning Impacts

 \subsubsection{Tracking Energy Consumption}

 Different hardware vendors provide different tooling for tracking energy consumption.
 Our framework hides these complications from users.
-We currently use Intel's RAPL tool with the powercap interface~\citep{david2010rapl} to gather CPU/DRAM power draw and Nvidia's \emph{nvidia-smi}\footnote{\href{https://developer.nvidia.com/nvidia-system-management-interface}{https://developer.nvidia.com/nvidia-system-management-interface}} for GPU power draw.
+We currently use Intel's RAPL tool with the powercap interface~\citep{david2010rapl} or Intel's PowerGadget Tool\footnote{\href{https://software.intel.com/content/www/us/en/develop/articles/intel-power-gadget.html}{https://software.intel.com/content/www/us/en/develop/articles/intel-power-gadget.html}} (depending on availability) to gather CPU/DRAM power draw and Nvidia's \emph{nvidia-smi}\footnote{\href{https://developer.nvidia.com/nvidia-system-management-interface}{https://developer.nvidia.com/nvidia-system-management-interface}} for GPU power draw.
 We use \emph{psutil} for gathering per-process CPU utilization and \emph{nvidia-smi} for per-process GPU utilization.
-We found that on a shared machine -- as when running a job on Slurm -- using Intel's RAPL would provide energy metrics for the entire machine (including other jobs running on the worker).
+We found that on a shared machine---as when running a job on Slurm---using Intel's RAPL would provide energy metrics for the entire machine (including other jobs running on the worker).
 If two experiments were launched with Slurm to the same worker, using measurements from RAPL without corrections would double count energy usage from the CPU.

 As a result, we assign energy credits on a per-process basis (though we log system-wide information as well).
 We track the parent process, and any children spawned.
 Power credits are provided based on relative usage of system resources.
 If a process uses 25\% of the CPU (relative to the entire system's usage), we will credit the process with 25\% of the CPU-based power draw.
-This ensures that any non-experiment-related background processes -- software updates, weekly jobs, or multiple experiments on the same machine -- will not be taken into account during training.
+This ensures that any non-experiment-related background processes--- software updates, weekly jobs, or multiple experiments on the same machine---will not be taken into account during training.

 We calculate total energy as: